 The Kingsport Farmers Market Pavilion was first opened on August 3, 2012.
 In addition to the weekly Kingsport Farmers Market, it is a ‘mixed use’ space used for all sorts of events by the city and the general public.

 It is rented out to the public on an ‘AS IS’ basis only.
 A limited number of chairs and tables are available for use, set up and break down of chairs and tables or other items is the responsibility of the party renting the space.
 We cannot guarantee the number of tables/chairs that are available.
 If you need more, it is recommended that you rent them.
-Rest rooms are available.
-Back hallway, break off room nor upstairs access is prohibited.
+Restrooms are available.
+Access to the back hallway, break room and upstairs is prohibited.
 Trash cans and trash bags will be provided but it is the responsibility of the renter to move trash from facility to property dumpsters at the end of the event as well as the cleaning of the facility and parking lot.
-As per the Fire Marshall, hay, propane or other combustible material are NOT ALLOWED in the building.
+As per the Fire Marshal, hay, propane or other combustible material are NOT ALLOWED in the building.

 Renter will be responsible for checking out key to facility from the Office of Cultural Arts prior to their reservation and return key after event.
 A copy of your driver’s license will be made and kept on file.
 The Kingsport Office of Cultural Arts is located on the second floor of the Renaissance Arts Center & Theatre, 1200 East Center Street, Room 224.
 They can be reached at (423) 392-8414.